-Increased availability of temptation goods might harm individuals if they have time-inconsistent preferences and consume more in the present than planned before.
+Increased availability of alcohol may harm individuals if they have time-inconsistent preferences and consume more than planned before.
 We study this idea by examining the credit behavior of low-income households around the expansion of the opening hours of retail liquor stores during a nationwide experiment in Sweden.
-Consistent with store closures serving as commitment devices, expanded operating hours led to higher alcohol consumption (Nordström and Skog 2003) and greater consumer credit uptake and default.
-Thus, our results show that limiting the availability of temptation goods can improve the financial wellbeing of individuals with inconsistent time preferences.
+Consistent with store closures serving as commitment devices, expanded opening hours led to higher alcohol consumption and greater consumer credit demand, default, and negative consequences in the labor market.
+Our calculation shows that the effects of alcohol consumption on indebtedness could amount to 4.4 times the expenditure on alcohol.

-Itzhak Ben-David Department of Finance Fisher College of Business The Ohio State University 2100 Neil Avenue Columbus, OH 43210 and NBER bendavid@fisher.osu.edu
+Itzhak Ben-David Department of Finance Fisher College of Business The Ohio State University 2100 Neil Avenue Columbus, OH 43210 and NBER ben-david.1@osu.edu

-Marieke Bos The Stockholm School of Economics, SHOF and Federal Reserve Bank of Philadelphia and also Sveriges Riksbank marieke.bos@hhs.se
+Marieke Bos The Stockholm School of Economics, SHOF and Federal Reserve Bank of Philadelphia and Sveriges Riksbank marieke.bos@hhs.se